leolourencof/leolourencof/README.md

 About me:

 - 🔭 I’m currently working on ...Front-end and Back-end development
-- 🌱 I’m currently learning ...Data Science with Python and Mobile Development
 - 📫 How to reach me: ...leonnardocabralf@gmail.com
 - ⚡ Curiosity: ...I’m a Full Stack developer, I love Start Lord, Japanese music, anime, movies, series and technology.
 I worked with automotive electronics and electronics as a hobby.
 I’m potterhead, griffindor house, I like Studio Ghibli anime.